 I would say this is a great choice if you are on a budget.

 We bought a blue Ozbozz 2 wheels scooter for my oldest son's 4th birthday who was on the tall side for his age.
 My son definitely loved it and it lasted a couple of years for us.
 I have written a full review of the Ozbozz Lightning Strike too.

 If you’re looking for a scooter that will last, it may be worth spending a bit more.
 The Micro Sprite is an excellent 2 wheel scooter.
-(Its made by the same people who make the mini and maxi micro scooters above).
-It has a height adjustable handle (from 63cm to 96cm) so will grow with your child as they get older.
-The construction and design of the scooter is very good.
+(It’s made by the same people who make the mini and maxi micro scooters).
+It has a height-adjustable handle (from 63cm to 96cm) so grows with your child for many years.
+The construction and design of the scooter are excellent.

 The wheels are made of PU with ABEC 5 bearings (offering a smooth ride).
 It’s a great beginner scooter.
 The recommended age is from 5 years and up but there are reviews of 4 year olds using this.
-The lowest height on the handlebars should be fine for most 4 year olds who are able to handle a 2 wheel scooter.
+The lowest height on the handlebars is fine for 4 year olds who are able to handle a 2 wheel scooter.

-I also think a 4 year old who’s capable of riding on 2 wheels will be fine on this.
-It comes in several different colors including blue, red, black and pink.
+I think a 4 year old who’s capable of riding on 2 wheels will be fine on this.
+It comes in several different colours including blue, red, black and pink.
 Check out more details on the 2 wheel scooter page.

-Folding Spiderman Scooter
+Folding Batman Scooter

 It also features an adjustable handlebar height so will grow with your child.